Announcements allow you to communicate with your students about course activities and post interesting course-related topics.

 Course Statistics help the instructor to see which pages are being viewed most frequently.

 Canvas courses begin in an unpublished state.
 They then move to a published state.
-They can also be make publicly viewable.
+They can also be made publicly viewable.

 ePortfolios allow students to showcase their best work to colleagues and prospective employers.
 They also make it possible for students to create light-weight websites or presentations.